Important Safety Codes and Standards

 In Chapter 9 of the E.P.A’s National Management Measures to Control Non-point Source Pollution from Urban Areas report, you will find this important point: “Restaurants are sometimes considered hot spots for non-point source pollution because they generate oils and grease that can contaminate runoff when disposed of improperly.
 Grease can also clog sanitary sewer laterals if sinks are not equipped with grease traps and increased maintenance of sewer lines.
 Poor housekeeping practices in the outdoor areas of restaurants, such as hosing off floor mats in the parking lot, can cause pollutants to come into contact with runoff.”

 This thinking should pertain to the outside cleaning of hood filters as well.
 It should actually be an increased area of concern, due to the extreme build up of cooked on grease on them.
 The EPA is highly concerned about all polluted runoff, which will eventually wind up in our waterways.
-Keeping hood filter cleaning inside or outside using the A1 Filter Box Clean and Capture System will eliminate the potential for fines or code violations.
+Keeping the grease and chemical runoff from hood filter cleaning contained, whether performed inside or outside, using the A1 Filter Box Clean and Capture System will eliminate the potential for fines or code violations.